PAUSE Program: New Call for Applications

 |

-| The financial support received to host a candidate covers a maximum period of one year.
-It may be renewed once, following a new evaluation process based on the progress of the work and scientific results.
-Doctoral students enrolled in their first year at the time of their initial application may receive co-financing for a third year in order to complete their doctorate, following an evaluation of the progress of their work based on the conclusions of the thesis monitoring committee of the host institution.
+| The financial support provided to host a candidate covers a period of up to one year.
+It may be renewed once, following a new evaluation process based on the progress of the work and the scientific results.
+Doctoral students enrolled in their first year at the time of their initial application may be eligible for co-funding for a third year to complete their doctorate, following an evaluation of the progress of their work based on the conclusions of the thesis monitoring committee at the host institution.

 |